 - Identify the Grievance

 It can be first identified by the nature of the problem.
-Some of the common grievances include for example: Wages have not been paid on time or have not been paid altogether.
-Termination of an employee without a valid reason or without following the proper procedures Wrongful discrimination or harassment of other employees at the workplace or a company covered against Disallowance of benefits which would include provident fund or gratuity.
-Knowing the legal requirements with regards to the grievance assists the employee to prepare his/her case well.
+Some of the common grievances include, for example, Wages have not been paid on time or have not been paid at altogether.
+Termination of an employee without a valid reason or without following the proper procedures, Wrongful discrimination or harassment of other employees at the workplace or a company covered against Disallowance of benefits, which would include provident fund or gratuity.
+Knowing the legal requirements with regard to the grievance assists the employee in preparing his/her case well.

 - Attempt Internal Resolution

-Try Conflicts are sometimes inevitable in the course of business, but instead of rushing to court to seek justice, make an attempt or try resolving the issue first.
+Try Conflicts are sometimes inevitable in the course of business, but instead of rushing to court to seek justice, make an attempt or try to resolve the issue first.

 Formal Communication: Deliver a formal complaint to your employer.
 Remember to document emails, letters, and responses.
 If the matter continues after taking these steps, then do what needs to be done next.